Positive Aging Admits Fast Asynchronous Plurality Consensus: Introduction

+\paragraph{Positive Aging in Plurality Consensus} Many important distributions we consider for clock ticks and channel delays do not allow consensus among all nodes in time less than $\Omega(\log{n})$.
+However, as we show later, \emph{partial consensus} can be achieved much faster.
+Here, partial consensus means that all but at most $n/\polylog n$ nodes agree on the initial majority opinion.
+In particular, we show that in our setting partial consensus is reached in $O(\log \log_{\alpha} k \cdot \log k + \log \log n)$ time \whp.
+Afterwards, $O(\log n)$ further steps suffice for all nodes to agree on the initial majority opinion, \whp.

+We apply aforementioned algorithmic approach and use the concept of generations as well as the method of alternating between two-choices and propagation steps.
+In order to determine the time when a two-choices step may be performed (see requirement (iv) above), we introduce a leader-based mechanism, which allows the system to be aware of the moments in time when the number of nodes in the highest generation is large enough (which, in turn, results in the creation of a new generation).

-We first present an algorithm where we assume that there is one leader in the system.
-This leader has a restricted amount of memory and if a node sends a request to this node, then it answers with the values stored in this memory.
-More precisely, the leader has a value for the highest generation allowed to be created in the system (initially set to $1$), and it stores a bit which indicates whether the nodes should perform two-choices or propagation steps (initially allowing two choices, see synchronous case).
-We show that for $k \leq n^{1/2 - \epsilon}$ opinions, where $\epsilon$ can be any small constant, and bias (i.e., the ratio between the largest and second largest opinion) $\alpha > 1+k \log n \log k / \sqrt{n}$ in time $O(\log \log_{\alpha} k \log k + \log \log n)$ all but a $1/{\mathrm{polylog }} n$ fraction of the nodes has the initial dominant opinion whp.
-Consensus can be reached after $O(\log n)$ additional time whp.
+We first present an algorithm where we assume that there is one predefined base station in the system.
+This base station has a restricted amount of memory ($O(\log n)$ bits) and if a node sends a request to this node, then it answers with the values stored in this memory.
+More precisely, the base station has a value for the highest generation allowed to be created in the system (initially set to $1$), and it stores a bit which indicates whether the nodes should perform two-choices or propagation steps.